-An award-winning teacher and scholar, Professor John W. Mullins brings 20 years of experience in high-growth retailing firms to his teaching and research, including two ventures and one public offering, which he personally founded.
+An award-winning teacher and scholar and one of the world’s foremost thought leaders in entrepreneurship, John brings to his teaching and research 20 years of executive experience in high-growth retailing firms, including two ventures he founded and one he took public.

-His trade book, The New Business Road Test: What Entrepreneurs and Executives Should Do Before Launching a Lean Start-Up (4e, London: Prentice-Hall/FT 2013), is the definitive work on the assessment and shaping of entrepreneurial opportunities and is used in university courses worldwide.
+John’s first trade book, The New Business Road Test: What Entrepreneurs and Executives Should Do Before Launching a Lean Start-Up (1e 2003; now 4e, London: Prentice-Hall/FT 2013), has become the definitive work on the assessment and shaping of entrepreneurial opportunities and is widely used by investors and entrepreneurs and in university courses worldwide.

-He has consulted with, and provided executive education, for a variety of organisations – both large and small – on five continents, including: the Young Presidents Organisation, Endeavor, Kenya Airways, Merck-Serono, Grupo Guayacan, the European and African Venture Capital Associations, Pumpkin Ltd, and the International Finance Corporation, among numerous others.
+John has done executive education on five continents for a variety of organizations both large and small, including the Young Presidents’ Organization, Endeavor, the Entrepreneurs’ Organization, Kenya Airways, Merck-Serono, 3M, the European and African Venture Capital Associations, and the IFC, among many others.
 He has served on the boards of fast-growing entrepreneurial companies in the United States, United Kingdom, Europe, and Asia.